javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/08-settimeout-setinterval/article.md

 ![](setinterval-interval.png)

-Did you notice?...
+Did you notice?

 **The real delay between `func` calls for `setInterval` is less than in the code!**

-That's natural, because the time is taken by `func` execution "consumes" a part of the interval.
+That's normal, because the time taken by `func`'s execution "consumes" a part of the interval.

-It is possible that `func` execution turns out to be longer than we expected and takes more than 100ms.
+It is possible that `func`'s execution turns out to be longer than we expected and takes more than 100ms.

-In this case the engine waits for `func` to complete, then checks the scheduler and if the time is up, then runs it again *immediately*.
+In this case the engine waits for `func` to complete, then checks the scheduler and if the time is up, runs it again *immediately*.

-In the edge case, if the function always executes longer than `delay` ms, then the calls will happen without pause at all.
+In the edge case, if the function always executes longer than `delay` ms, then the calls will happen without a pause at all.

-And here is the picture for recursive `setTimeout`:
+And here is the picture for the recursive `setTimeout`:

 ![](settimeout-interval.png)

-**Recursive `setTimeout` guarantees the fixed delay (here 100ms).**
+**The recursive `setTimeout` guarantees the fixed delay (here 100ms).**

 That's because a new call is planned at the end of the previous one.